m1nl/usb_hid_host/README.md

 - full-speed devices send packets of different lengths so we cannot make assumptions about their size - I noted that Speedlink joystick is able to send entire packet in a single frame, whereas Logitech wireless keyboard splits packets into 8-byte frames (both full-speed)
 - we need to support `STALL` response as some low-speed devices do not support `SET_IDLE` request and enumeration fails
 - full-speed devices need `SOF` transaction being sent every 1ms; they don't care about the frame number though :)
-- some devices use non-standard endpoint numbers for HID - i.e. 8BitDo controllers use endpoint 4 for HID
+- some devices use non-standard endpoint numbers - i.e. 8BitDo controllers use endpoint 4 for HID or Xbox 360-compatible endpoint
+- Xbox 360-compatible gamepads require vendor-specific initialization sequence (see [linux xpad driver](https://github.com/torvalds/linux/blob/master/drivers/input/joystick/xpad.c) and [Jakob's blog post](https://jakob.space/blog/sorry-guys-i-have-to-troubleshoot-my-usb-drivers-before-i-can-play.html))

 ## Hardware design

 The updated core has been tested with EBAZ4205 board ( https://github.com/XyleMora/EBAZ4205 , https://github.com/m1nl/ebaz4205-hdmi-demo ).
 The following devices has been validated and they're working properly:
-- 8BitDo Ultimate 2C Wireless Pad
+- 8BitDo Ultimate 2C Wireless Pad in D-Input (legacy) and X-Input (Xbox 360-compatible mode)
 - Logitech keyboard with Logitech Unifying receiver
 - SpeedLink Competition PRO Extra
 - old Logitech low-speed USB mouse